 Redboxing also commonly involves posting footage and photos of the candidate, as well as strategy tips about the race.
 A super PAC supporting the candidate then uses the messaging and material supplied by the campaign in its ads.

-Redboxing has become more egregious over time, and the signals have become more sophisticated, as several recent examples illustrate.
+Redboxing has become more egregious over time, and the signals have become more sophisticated.
+(Here's a recent example.)

-Today, as these examples indicate, redboxing may include specific words instructing a super PAC how to disseminate ads to maximize impact: “voters need to see” signals a message should be delivered via TV ads, “read” is asking for direct mail, and “see on the go” is a request for digital ads.
+Today, redboxing may include specific words instructing a super PAC how to disseminate ads to maximize impact: “voters need to see” signals a message should be delivered via TV ads, “read” is asking for direct mail, and “see on the go” is a request for digital ads.

 A campaign may use polling data to instruct an allied super PAC to target ads to a specific place and group — e.g., “Voters in St. Louis between the ages of 18 and 35 need to see and see on the go…” — while offering a different instruction for a different place and group — e.g., “Voters in Kansas City over the age of 65 need to read...”